zestyxyz/docs/guides/for-creators/integrate/platform-integrations/muse.md

 # Muse

 :::note
-You will first need to create a Space NFT in order to get started checkout [For Creators](../../create-space.md) for more instructions.
+You will first need to create a Space NFT in order to get started.
+Check out [For Creators](../../create-space.md) for more instructions.
 :::

 ## Instructions